 Ukraine continues to deal with UAVs

-According to The Kyiv Independent news site on August 14, the Ukrainian Air Force said that Russia organized several attacks at night with suicide drones and cruise missiles.
+According to the news site The Kyiv Independent on August 14, the Ukrainian Air Force said that Russia organized several attacks at night with suicide drones and cruise missiles.

 Accordingly, Russia used a total of 15 Shahed-136/131 UAVs and 8 Kalibr missiles, all of which were shot down.

-The UAVs were launched from Primorsko-Akhtarsk, a town on the coast of the Sea of Azov in Russia's Krasnodar Krai region, while the missiles were launched from a ship based near Yalta in Crimea.
+The UAVs were launched from Primorsko-Akhtarsk, a town on the Azov Sea coast in Russia's Krasnodar Krai region, while the missiles were launched from a ship based near Yalta in Crimea.

-Debris from the rocket and UAV fell on Odessa, causing fires in several locations in the city and injuring three employees of a supermarket.
+Missile and UAV debris fell on Odessa, causing fires in several locations in the city and injuring three employees of a supermarket.

 Also on August 14, Ukrainian soldiers shot down a Russian Ka-52 attack helicopter near Bakhmut.